Prev: Cross-platform examples

 typedef struct Client Client;

-static void client_init(Client *const me, RKH_EVT_T *pe);
+static void client_init(Client *

-static void client_req(Client *const me, RKH_EVT_T *pe);
+static void client_req(Client *

-static void client_start(Client *const me, RKH_EVT_T *pe);
+static void client_start(Client *

-static void client_end(Client *const me, RKH_EVT_T *pe);
+static void client_end(Client *

 static void client_delay_req(Client *const me);